Sunday, 19 October 2025

 • the fact is also that it is many orders of magnitude easier for others to get used to my screaming

-The early afternoon saw an even more violent anger on my part about rain. whilst my brother is willing to see it will rain less — and this has been observed — over the past month and a half it has rained probably one-sixth to one-eighth the amounts predicted by the Bureau of Meteorology made its spring forecast.
+The early afternoon saw an even more violent anger on my part about rain.
+Whilst my brother is willing to see it will rain less — and this has been observed — over the past month and a half it has rained probably one-sixth to one-eighth the amounts predicted when the Bureau of Meteorology made its spring forecast.
 It is almost definitive that, when above-average rainfall was confidently expected, Melbourne will record its driest spring this year.
-We would need to receive more rain in less than half the time to equal the record low 67 millimetres from 1938.
-Given that predictions in August were for above-average rainfall, it is thus practically certain that Melbourne’s average annual rainfall from 2026 onwards will be substantially less than one-sixth of the historic average, Likely with increasing global warming it will be substantially less than one-eighth the historic average.
-One-sixth of the historic average is about 110 millimetres — less than in the driest parts of central Australia.
+The city needs to receive more rain in less than half the time to equal the record low 67 millimetres from 1938.
+Given that predictions in August were for above-average rainfall, it is thus practically certain that Melbourne’s average annual rainfall from 2026 onwards will be substantially less than one-eighth of the historic average.
+Likely with increasing global warming it will be substantially less than such an already catastrophic decline.
 One-eighth is around 80 millimetres — corresponding to the record low Victoria annual rainfall of 75.9 millimetres.
 Given that we should expect less annual rainfall even than that, how low Melbourne’s annual rainfall will be from 2026 onwards is difficult to comprehend.
 Likely it will be substantially less than 50 millimetres — less than the record low annual rainfalls of Broken Hill or Tibooburra.
+With that, and similar declines in historically wetter areas, absent an extraordinary revival if class war by the workd's workers Victoria is faced with an ecological carastrophe whereby all native flora are left with unsuitable climates, and even nurseries and gardens cannot survive.